RusticHaze634/Fraudulent-Transactions-Prediction/README.md

 ## CONCLUSION

-From above test, it was found that
+From above test, it was found that:

-Accuracy of both Random Forest and Decision Tree is almost equal;
+- Accuracy of both Random Forest and Decision Tree is almost equal;
-The precision of Random Forest is more than that of DT.
+- The precision of Random Forest is more than that of DT.
-Boosting models like XGboost, CatBoost, LGBMClassifier gives higher accuracy but lesser precision if tested individually.
+- Boosting models like XGboost, CatBoost, LGBMClassifier gives higher accuracy but lesser precision if tested individually.
 But if they are tested as an ensemble, it gives far better precision score.
-In a fraud detection model, Precision is highly important because we want Fraud transactions to be predicted correctly and Genuine transactions to be left out.
+- In a fraud detection model, Precision is highly important because we want Fraud transactions to be predicted correctly and Genuine transactions to be left out.
-If either of the 2 reasons are not fulfiiled we may catch the innocent and leave the culprit.
+- If either of the 2 reasons are not fulfiiled we may catch the innocent and leave the culprit.